Unlimited hosting vs reseller – Choosing the right hosting plan

 Memory and CPU are not unlimited - In practice, while you are welcome to install 100 websites on your Ruby plan, you are probably going to come unstuck when a handful of those sites become busy.
 This is because the collective memory, CPU and I/O requirements may exceed what the server will allocate to your single cPanel account.
 When this happens the server will either queue processes or refuse to allocate more memory for your processes, and performance may be affected.
 By the way, you can always see if this is happening by checking your cPanel resource usage stats.

 Monolithic security - All of the data stored in your cPanel account (files, email, databases etc.) is accessible from the cPanel username and password.
-This means that every time a customer wants to make a change to their mailboxes, databases, or their files, you have to do it for them - or let them log into your cPanel account (shared by all of your other customers - not wise!).

 A more serious aspect of this security model is the level of exposure to unauthorised access.
 Should ANY website in the cPanel account fall prey to a vulnerability, or if your cPanel login details fall into the wrong hands, then the attacker will gain access to all of the websites hosted on the same cPanel account.